deestbie/console-docs/docs/venom/publishlivestream.md

 * Define a [Video Property](createproperty.md)
 * Define a [Video Collection](createcollection.md)

-## PART 2: CREATE LIVE STREAM PROFILE
+## PART 2: CREATE VIDEO PROFILE (for  LIVE STREAM)

-This section shows you how to publish a hosted video.
+This section shows you how to publish a live stream.
 You will:

+* Define video metadata (i.e., title, description, pre stream / post stream text, and tags).
-* Set the property and collection the hosted video is contained in.
+* Set the property and collection the live stream will be contained in.
-* Configure video settings (i.e., visibility, downloading, sharing, projection, and blind spot).
+* Configure video settings (i.e., project, blind spot, and visibility).
-* Define video metadata (i.e., title, headiline, description, tags).
-* Upload a video.
+* Specify Stream URLs (Origin [Required], Return, Share, and Meta).
+* Set live stream start time and duration.
 * Review / update final configuration.
 * Publish video.